ibm-cloud-docs/EventStreams/managing_access.md

 ## How do I assign access?
 {: #assign_access }

 Cloud Identity and Access Management (IAM) policies are attached to the resources to be controlled.
-Each policy defines the level of access that a particular user should have and to which resource or set of resources.
+Each policy defines the level of access that a particular user must have and to which resource or set of resources.
 A policy consists of the following information:

 - The type of service the policy applies to.
 For example, {{site.data.keyword.messagehub}}.
 You can scope a policy to include all service types.
 - The instance of the service to be secured.
 You can scope a policy to include all instances of a service type.